jbonde/electricitymonitor/README.md

 Please notice 2400 bps is important.
 The above should give some initial readings (encrypted) to confirm that the connection is working.

-Finally run the application with the encryption keys (maybe swop A and B).
+Finally run the application with the encryption keys (maybe you need to swop A and B).

 python main.py -S ‘/dev/ttyS0:2400:8None1’ -B 34706890A462483973431E01C8914E21 -A 946F0B5C495176089391783F32C4E33A